A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

 \subsection{Setup}

 Our evaluations consider simulation budgets ranging from $2^{10}$ up to $2^{17}$ samples and confidence levels from 0.05 up to 0.95.
-Within the \emph{amortized} setting we train, for every simulation budget, 5 posterior estimators for 100 epochs.
-The empirical expected coverage probability is computed on at least 5,000 unseen samples from the joint $p(\vtheta,\vx)$ and for all confidence levels under consideration.
+Within the amortized setting we train, for every simulation budget, 5 posterior estimators for 100 epochs.
+The expected coverage probability is estimated as described in Appendix \ref{appendix:empirical_coverage} on at least 5,000 unseen samples from the joint $p(\vtheta,\vx)$ and for all confidence levels under consideration.
 In addition, we repeat the expected coverage evaluation for ensembles of 5 estimators as well.
-Special care for \emph{non-amortized} approaches is necessary because they only approximate a \emph{single} posterior and can therefore not reasonably evaluate expected coverage.
-Our experiments estimate expected coverage of these methods \emph{by proxy} by repeating the inference procedure on 300 distinct observables for a given simulation budget.
-The empirical expected coverage probabilities are estimated using the 300 approximated posteriors.
-Our experiments with \textsc{npe}, \textsc{snpe}, \textsc{snl}, \textsc{snre}, \textsc{rej-abc} and \textsc{smc-abc} rely on the implementation in the \texttt{sbi} package \citep{sbi}, while we use a custom implementation for \textsc{nre}.
+Special care for non-amortized approaches is necessary because they approximate a single posterior and can therefore not reasonably evaluate expected coverage in the same way.
+Our experiments for non-amortized approaches estimate the expected coverage by repeating the inference procedure on 300 distinct observables for every simulation budget.
+The expected coverage probabilities are subsequently estimated based on the resulting posterior approximations.
+Our experiments with \textsc{npe}, \textsc{snpe}, \textsc{snl}, \textsc{snre}, \textsc{rej-abc} and \textsc{smc-abc} rely on the implementation in the \texttt{sbi} package \citep{sbi}, while a custom implementation for \textsc{nre} is used.

-{\bfseries Computational cost} We would like to emphasize the computational requirements necessary to generate our main contribution: the experimental observations, whose generation took months of computation.
-The average CPU time for evaluating an amortized procedure on all non-astrophysical benchmark problems is in order of 200 CPU days, while for a non-amortized approach it increases to 2800 CPU days.
-The bulk of the cost was associated with the repeated optimization procedure and the constant resampling of the simulator.
+{\bfseries Computational cost} We emphasize the computational requirements necessary to generate our main contribution: the experimental observations, whose generation took months of computation.
+The average CPU time for evaluating an amortized procedure on all common benchmark problems is in order of 200 CPU days, while for a non-amortized approach this increases to 2800 CPU days.
+The bulk of the cost was associated with the repeated optimization procedure and execution of the simulator.
+While we considered benchmarks with low dimensional parameter spaces (up to 3 parameters), we stress that the cost for computing credible regions would grow exponentially with the number of parameters, making coverage diagnostics expensive for high-dimensional problems.
+Note that when using \textsc{npe}, the procedure for computing the coverages could be modified to scale to higher dimensions \citep{rozet2021arbitrary, rozet2021arbitrarythesis}.
+However, this procedure cannot be applied to all simulation-based inference algorithms.
+Nevertheless, we expect the observed behaviours to be similar or accentuated in a high-dimensional setting.